blbruegg/TOCC/README.md

 - Total supply: 18,400,000 coins before tail emission and the coins that are minted and burned via offshore storage.
 - Coin symbol: XHV
 - Coin Units:
-  - 1 picohaven/havnoshi = 0.000000000001 XHV (10^-12 -smallest unit)
+  - 1 picotocc/toccoshi = 0.000000000001 XHV (10^-12 -smallest unit)
-  - 1 nanohaven = 0.000000001 XHV (10^-9)
+  - 1 nanotocc = 0.000000001 TOCC (10^-9)
-  - 1 microhaven = 0.000001 XHV (10^-6)
+  - 1 microtocc = 0.000001 TOCC (10^-6)
-  - 1 millihaven = 0.001 XHV (10^-3)
+  - 1 millitocc = 0.001 TOCC (10^-3)
 - Hash algorithm: CryptoNight (Proof-Of-Work)
+- Variant Haven

 ## About this project

-This is the core implementation of Haven.
+This is a leaned down optimized blockchain using the CN_Haven Hashing Algorithm.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of Haven that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of TOCC that uses the protocol and network in a compatible manner.

 ## License

 See [LICENSE](LICENSE).

-## Compiling Haven from source
+## Compiling TOCC from source

 ### Dependencies